How to Sell a House By Owner in Wyoming

 • Collect visitor info so you can follow up later to ask if they have questions.

-To find more open house tips and expert insights, see our post: How to Do an Open House Right.
+To find more open house tips and expert insights, see our post: How to Prepare for Your Open House: 23 Simple Steps to Success.

 7. Schedule and manage home showings